MERLIon-Challenge/merlion-ccs-2023/readme.md

 ## Submission

-Submissions of results will be made on CodaLab pages.
+Submissions of results can be made on our CodaLab pages.
 More information can be found on [our website](https://sites.google.com/view/merlion-ccs-challenge/submission?authuser=0).

-NOTE: The CodaLab pages will re-open after Interspeech 2023 around the first week of September 2023.
+NOTE: The CodaLab pages have re-opened after Interspeech 2023.
+Please read the instructions on our website carefully for the formatting of results submission files and folders.

 ## Organising committee
 -Leibny Paola Garcia Perera, Johns Hopkins University